Hephaest/AtariCentipedeGame/README.md

             Fire = 0;
         }
     }
-    /*Once bullet hits centipede, computer need to discuss the situations separately*/ for(int i = 0; i < Length; i++)
+    /* Once bullet hits centipede, computer need to discuss the situations separately */ for(int i = 0; i < Length; i++)
     {
         if(bullet_x == Centipede[i].x && bullet_y == Centipede[i].y)
         {
-            /*If the component of centipede has not yet been hit*/ if(Centipede[i].Clear < 0)
+            /* If the component of centipede has not yet been hit */ if(Centipede[i].Clear < 0)
             {
-                /*All these situations have common result: the shot segment becomes a mushroom*/ mushLength += 1;
+                /* All these situations have common result: the shot segment becomes a mushroom */ mushLength += 1;
                 mushroom[mushLength - 1].x = Centipede[i].x;
                 mushroom[mushLength - 1].y = Centipede[i].y;
                 mushroom[mushLength - 1].mush_record = 4;
                 Centipede[i].Clear = i;
-                /*If bullet hits its body and no more body behind it*/ if(Centipede[i + 1].Clear >= 0 && i + 1 < Length)
+                /* If bullet hits its body and no more body behind it */ if(Centipede[i + 1].Clear >= 0 && i + 1 < Length)
                 {
-                    /*If bullet hits its head*/
+                    /* If bullet hits its head */
                     if (i == Centipede[i].head)
                     {
-                        score += 100;//This shoot take 100 points
+                        score += 100;// This shoot take 100 points
                         mvwprintw(win, 1, 1, "Score: %d",score);
                     }
                     else
                     {
-                        score += 10;//This shoot take only 10 points
+                        score += 10;// This shoot take only 10 points
                         mvwprintw(win, 1, 1, "Score: %d",score);
                     }
                     Fire = 0;
                     break;
                 }
-                /*If bullet hits its body and it has bodies behind the shoot one*/ if(Centipede[i + 1].Clear < 0 && i + 1 < Length)
+                /* If bullet hits its body and it has bodies behind the shoot one */ if(Centipede[i + 1].Clear < 0 && i + 1 < Length)
                 {
-                    //the centipede splits into two, gaining a new head Centipede[i + 1].head = i + 1;
+                    // the centipede splits into two, gaining a new head Centipede[i + 1].head = i + 1;
-                    /*If bullet hits its head*/
+                    /* If bullet hits its head */
                     if (i == Centipede[i].head)
                     {
-                        score += 100;//This shoot take 100 points
+                        score += 100;// This shoot take 100 points
                         mvwprintw(win, 1, 1, "Score: %d",score);
                     }
                     else
                     {
-                        score += 10;//This shoot take only 10 points
+                        score += 10;// This shoot take only 10 points
                         mvwprintw(win, 1, 1, "Score: %d",score);
                     }
                     Fire=0;